Procurement: Personnel and roles

+Bartolini and Dwyer note that allocating the benefits of savings across an organization, e.g. by negotiating departmental budget reductions, should not be treated as a procurement role: this is a financial role.

 Category management represents a system of organising the roles of staff within a procurement team "in such a way as to focus ... on the [external] supply markets of an organisation", rather than being organised according to the organisation's internal departmental structure.